Requiem-of-Zero/Slapify_project/README.md

   ## Future Features:

-  * Add playlists for users
   * Add a liked songs and liked albums for the user
-  * Add a queue to be able to play full albums
   * Add a user profile page